If you want a stress-free transportation, here’s a full guide that will teach you how to go to Shinjuku from Haneda Airport easily.

 All in all, the total estimated travel time would take around 41 minutes.

-3. Haneda Airport to Shinjuku by Keikyu Line Train and JR Yamanote Line
+3. Getting to Shinjuku from Haneda by Keikyu Line and JR Train

 Keikyu Line and JR Yamanote Line Important Information